leark/DrSillystringzFactory.Solution/README.md

 ## Description

-A simple website where a user can .
+A simple website where a user can manage a factory with machines and engineers.
+Machines that are added can have engineers with repair license.
+User can view all engineers or machines and go to detail page to see which engineer can repair which machine.
+User can also add such relationship in the details page of each.
+Engineers and machines can be edited and deleted also.

 ## Setup/Installation Requirements
 _Requires console application such as Git Bash, Terminal, or PowerShell_